Claude

 EmpiRx Health (Clinically™ Platform)

-EmpiRx Health (a PBM) has introduced Clinically™, an AI-powered "pharmacy care platform" that combines claims adjudication, clinical review, and population-health analytics in one system ([21]).
+EmpiRx Health (a PBM) has introduced Clinically™, an AI-powered "pharmacy care platform" that combines claims adjudication, clinical review, and population-health analytics in one system ([19]).
 While aimed at PBMs, Clinically exemplifies specialty pharmacy trends: it gives pharmacists a comprehensive, unified view of each patient's therapy – streamlining data from labs, prescriptions, and patient touchpoints.
-Built on the Johns Hopkins ACG risk-stratification model, the platform uses AI-powered predictive modeling to enable pharmacists to make optimal clinical decisions, especially for patients requiring complex care ([21]).
-At the heart of EmpiRx's approach is a Medication Optimization operating model: in-house pharmacists deploy a custom-built Population Health Engine integrated in the Clinically platform, with risk-stratified rules to identify intervention opportunities ([22]).
-In 2025, EmpiRx was selected by Giant Eagle, a major supermarket and pharmacy retailer, to manage pharmacy benefits for its workforce.
+Built on the Johns Hopkins ACG risk-stratification model, the platform uses AI-powered predictive modeling to enable pharmacists to make optimal clinical decisions, especially for patients requiring complex care ([19]).
+At the heart of EmpiRx's approach is a Medication Optimization operating model: in-house pharmacists deploy a custom-built Population Health Engine integrated in the Clinically platform, with risk-stratified rules to identify intervention opportunities ([20]).
+According to an April 2025 joint announcement, Giant Eagle selected EmpiRx Health to manage pharmacy benefits for its employees ([21]).
 Although not a retail pharmacy system per se, its focus on clinically-driven workflows and advanced decision support mirrors what specialty pharmacies seek to achieve: closing care gaps and ensuring therapy success through better intelligence.

 Bayvrio (Pharmacy Marketplace Platform)